List of Lithuanian records in swimming

 This is a listing of the national Swimming records for Lithuania.
 They are the fastest time ever-swum by a Lithuanian swimming in either a long course (50m) or short course (25m) pool.
-These records are maintained by Lithuania's national swimming federation: Lietuvos plaukimo federacija (LPF).
+These records are maintained by Lithuania's national swimming federation: LTU Aquatics.

 Records are keep for the following events, for both long course and short course pool and for males and females: